- Visualiser tool - how legislative drafters can use it

 - The slides and video show how a legislative drafter can produce an if-then version of a draft provision, which can be automatically converted into L4 to produce a flowchart-like logical map that a reader can interact with to guide them through the legislation.
 This limited use of L4 is a way in which legislative drafters, with no technical knowledge (just the grammar, logic and paragraphing that they use every day), can produce working code that they and their policy officers could use to check drafts.
 That helps drafters to picture the potential benefits of using a fuller system - elsewhere on the same site you can see examples of L4 being used more fully, including for Jersey’s Charities Law.

-- For more on this see our slides for RaC Guild Sept 2025 (or here), & our Substack post (& earlier report).
+- For more on this see our slides for RaC Guild Sept 2025 (or here), our slides for LVI2025 Sydney & our Substack post (& earlier report).

 Wider idea of an “IDE” for legislative drafters